pscally1005/pscally1005.github.io/_posts/ground-meat/2024-04-05-zoodle-taco.markdown

 - peppers
 - onions
 - diced tomatoes
 Description: Anyone else remember spaghetti tacos from iCarly and desperately want to try them?
 I wanted to make it a complete meal, so I've swapped the spaghetti for zoodles (to avoid the double carb of taco shell and pasta), as well as added meat and more vegetables.
-These go great with whole wheat or keto tortillas, or even on its own
+These go great with <a href="tortilla">Oat-Wheat Tortillas</a> or <a href="oat-wraps">Gluten Free Oat Wraps</a>, or even on its own
 Instructions:
 - In a small bowl, mix together the spices for the taco seasoning - chili powder, paprika, cumin, garlic, onion, salt, pepper, and oregano.
 Set aside<br><br>